Manual Reference Pages - asind (3fortran)

 The result has a value equal to a processor-dependent approximation to arcsin(x).

-If X is real the result is real and it is expressed in radians and lies in the range
+The result is expressed in degrees and lies in the range

 EXAMPLES

-So if you knew that a train track rose 1.25 vertical miles on a track that was 50 miles long, you could determine the average angle of incline of the track using the arcsine.
-Given
+So if you knew that a train track rose 1.25 vertical miles on a track that was 50 miles long, what is the angle of incline of the track?

 Sample program: